 From July 20 through July 31, 2020 the International Conducting Workshop and Festival will present a workshop in Lviv, Ukraine in partnership with the Lviv National Philharmonic Symphony Orchestra.
-This workshop will focus on the music of Mozart, Tchaikovsky, and Bartok and will be led again by two of the most internationally esteemed conducting teachers: Larry Rachleff (Rice University) and Donald Schleicher (University of Illinois).
+This workshop will focus on the music of Mozart, Tchaikovsky, and Bartok and will be led again by two of the most internationally esteemed conducting teachers: Donald Schleicher (University of Illinois) and Edward Cumming (The Hartt School).
 They will be assisted by Benjamin Loeb (ICWF Artistic Director).
-Susan Lorette Dunn (Rice) will be returning as well to lead her Stage Presence classes.

 What we do

 Whether you are highly trained conductor, a promising student, or an avid amateur, our workshops offer many opportunities to improve as a conductor.
 We believe the best learning comes from studying standard repertoire with world class faculty in an intensive, yet non-competitive, professional, and supportive atmosphere.
 For practical experience, all participants conduct both full orchestra and piano sextet.
 Subjects studied include conducting technique, interpretation, score study, analysis, rehearsal technique, stage deportment, and musician interaction.
 All participants receive equal opportunity in a completely transparent organization.